Prior Learning Assessment

 Q. How will I earn college credit?

 A. You will be assessed through the course challenge process that will determine the degree to which you have met the learning outcomes of the course challenged.
 This could be a test but it could also be a demonstration, written documentation, oral interview or other appropriate method by which the faculty assessor determines your understanding of the subject matter.
 Your grade and credits will be transcripted the quarter in which they were earned.
-All credits will be counted toward Edmonds CC's residency requirement.
+All credits will be counted toward Edmonds CC's residency requirement and will be calculated into your grade point average (GPA).

 Q. What kind of learning is appropriate?